Brewers vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has recorded a base hit in four games in a row.
-During his last five outings he is hitting .227 with two doubles, two home runs, a walk and four RBI.
+- Carroll has picked up at least one hit in five straight games.
+During his last five outings he is hitting .273 with two doubles, two home runs, a walk and five RBI.

 Carroll Recent Games